Ard3ny/ard3ny.github.io/_posts/2023-01-18-Backup-your-wordpress-site-with-rsync.md

 ## Add devices to the VPN network (Optional)
 Because of attacks like [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and many many more… it’s a good practice to use VPN network to back up data.
 There are many VPNs out there, but I prefer and use Nebird, and I’ve already made a tutorial on it here!

-Also, it’s very useful if you don’t have public IP address, which would make you set up port forwarding on your router and complicate all the things.
+Also, it’s very useful if you don’t have public IP address, which would make you set up port forwarding on your router and complicate all things.

 When you are done with the Netbird steps, and you can see all your peers in the browser console, try pinging the IP of server 1 (backup server) from server 2 (server we want to backup from) and vice-versa.